When Does Global Attention Help? A Unified Empirical Study on Atomistic Graph Learning: Introduction

-In this work, we present a unified, reproducible framework built on top of HydraGNN~\citep{lupopasini2022hydragnn} -- a highly parallelized graph multi-task learning pipeline -- for systematically evaluating transformer-based graph models for atomistic property prediction alongside a large class of SOTA MPNNs, including equivariant MPNNs.
-The framework instantiates four controlled configurations: (i) MPNN, (ii) MPNN with chemistry-/topology-based encoders, (iii) GPS-style MPNN with global attention, and (iv) a fused local–global model with domain-specific encoders.
-The compact encoder suite supplies chemically and structurally informative inputs: per-atom physico-chemical descriptors, node/edge structural features (e.g., degree, centralities, clustering, $k$-core, edge indices), and Laplacian positional encodings; edges additionally carry bond and, when available, distance information.
+In this work, we present a unified, reproducible framework built on top of HydraGNN~\citep{lupopasini2022hydragnn} -- a highly parallelized graph multitask learning pipeline -- for systematically evaluating transformer-based graph models for atomistic property prediction alongside a large class of SOTA MPNNs, including equivariant MPNNs.
+The framework instantiates four controlled configurations: (i) MPNN, (ii) MPNN with chemistry-/topology-based encoders, (iii) GPS-style MPNN with global attention, and (iv) a fused local–global model with domain-specific encoders. {In this work, ``controlled'' does not mean fixing hyperparameters across architectures, which would bias results toward suboptimal configurations.
+Instead, control is enforced at the level of (i) identical datasets and splits, (ii) identical training pipelines and budgets, (iii) identical HPO search spaces conditioned on architectural constraints, and (iv) identical model selection criteria based on validation performance.
+This ensures that performance differences reflect architectural capabilities rather than tuning artifacts.} The compact encoder suite supplies chemically and structurally informative inputs: per-atom physico-chemical descriptors, node/edge structural features (e.g., degree, centralities, clustering, $k$-core, edge indices), and Laplacian positional encodings; edges additionally carry bond and, when available, distance information.
 Lightweight linear embeddings integrate these channels, and training uses distributed data parallelism (DDP) with automated hyperparameter optimization to enable fair ablations.
 Across twelve benchmarks spanning regression and classification, we assess (1) when global attention yields gains beyond well-tuned MPNNs, (2) the contribution of domain/topological encoders, and (3) the accuracy–compute trade-off associated with the quadratic cost of attention.
 Empirically, encoders systematically improve performance while attention alone is not uniformly superior.
 Fused local–global models provide the largest benefits on tasks with significant nonlocal or geometric effects, while encoder-augmented MPNNs remain competitive on others.
 The result is a standardized experimental setup and sets the ground towards clarifying when opting for global attention is necessary, thereby serving as a reference point for future method development.